 Red light for sleeping?
 That's what we say:

-Studies have shown that red light is less disruptive to the production of melatonin, the sleep hormone, than bright light or light with a high blue content.
+Studies have shown that red light affects the production of melatonin, the sleep hormone, less than bright light or light with a high blue content.
 This makes red light particularly beneficial for sleep, as it can help to promote deeper and more restful sleep without significantly disrupting the body's own melatonin production.

 Others prefer red LED strips or special sleep lights that can be set to automatically emit a red light before bedtime.
 This can be particularly useful for easing the transition from wakefulness to sleep and signaling to the body that it's time to wind down.